Aichi Atsuta: DB 601A becomes the Atsuta model 32

 When the AE1P design was accepted, Aichi's version became the Atsuta 32 and Kawasaki's version became the Ha-40, which was to be used in IJAAS's Kawasaki Ki-61 Hien (Allied reporting name "Tony") fighter.

 The Atsuta 12 rated at 1200 hp was chosen to power the Yokosuka D4Y1 when it went into production.
 The D4Y2 was powered by the 1400 hp Atsuta 32 when it became available.
 The success of both airplanes was attributed to the slender lines of the high powered liquid-cooled engine.

 Aichi M6A gets the Atsuta engine

 A new top-secret aircraft that was to be transported and launched from a large submarine was ordered by the IJN in the spring of 1942 as the 17-Shi Special Attack Bomber.
-That aircraft became the Aichi M6A Serian (Shisei-Seiran), along with its M6A1-K Ninzan (Shisei-Seiran Kai) land-based trainer version.
+That aircraft became the Aichi M6A Seiran (Shisei-Seiran), along with its M6A1-K Ninzan (Shisei-Seiran Kai) land-based trainer version.

 Four preproduction M6A aircraft were completed, a firsthand account stating that one had a 1,200 hp Atsuta 12 engine, while the others three had Atsuta 32's.
 The first aircraft's engine was later changed to an Atsuta 32.

 Eighteen M6A1 Special Attack Bomber versions followed, and these had the Atsuta 32 engine as well.
 Lastly, two of the original M6A1 prototypes were converted into M6A1-K Nanzan land-based training aircraft.